Opportunities for You - Sign Up!

 Three Core Strategies

-We started caucusing about a year ago because we recognized that each time we hosted trainings or convenings on how racisms operates, BIPOC have been harmed.
+We started caucusing in 2019 because we recognized that each time we hosted trainings or convenings on how racisms operates, BIPOC have been harmed.
 The BIPOC Affinity Group and the Male-Identified BIPOC Affinity Group are spaces that allows BIPOC to hold each other in solidarity during difficult times.
 In this space we are allowed to grieve, to be angry, to experience joy, and to be heard.
 In this space we also address internalized and horizontal oppression.
 The space is complemented by a white accountability space, where white people explicitly and intentionally work on developing understanding of whiteness in a space where their learning and unlearning will not burden or harm BIPOC.
 Excelerate Success views affinity groups and caucusing as a proactive anti-racism and anti-oppression tool that reduces harm to BIPOC, promotes healing, decenters whiteness and its toxic effects, and centers BIPOC.

 Excelerate Success builds relationships with local people from impacted communities who have anti-oppression expertise and supports them in developing anti-oppression curricula based on what they want non-targeted community members to learn.
 Excelerate Success uses a relationship approach in all we do and eschews transactional efforts.
 The hard work of ending oppression is not achievable through transactional training spaces.
 Our staff facilitates anti-oppression trainers through a process of connecting with one another, deciding what and how they want to teach, and supports them in develop the material and approach that will center their voices and their messages so training participants will walk away with the understanding and skills to cause less harm.
 Our training partners include Spectrum Center, JustLead, Greater Spokane Progress (GSP), and LK Consulting & Coaching.